quangminhduong/Loop-Cinemas/README.md

 ### Made by: Christopher Santamaria and Quang Minh Duong

 ### Description:
-#### A cinema website project made with React, Tailwind, Express.js, GrappQL with database being hosted on phpMyAdmin
+#### A cinema website project made with React, Tailwind, Express.js, GraphQL with database being hosted on phpMyAdmin
 #### The website is made up of four different components:
 ##### - Frontend
 ##### - Backend